rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="launchResidentApp"></a>
 ## *launchResidentApp*

 Launches the Resident application.

 ### Events

- No Events.
+No Events

 ### Parameters